davestroud/ishtar_ai/README.md

 docker-compose up -d
 ```

-2. Access the Streamlit web app at: http://localhost:8501
+2. Access the Ishtar AI web app at: http://localhost:8501

 ### Option 2: Running Ollama in Docker and Client Locally